Skip to content

 String password = DigestUtils.sha256Hex(username + accessSecret).toLowerCase();

-// AccessCredentials refresh cycle, cannot be greater than 10 minutes
+// AccessCredentials refresh cycle, which cannot be greater than 10 minutes.

 int RefreshTime = 4;